-The Board of Certification/Accreditation (BOC), founded in 1984, is an independent, not-for-profit agency dedicated to meeting the demands for quality patient care by offering highly valued credentials for practitioners and suppliers of comprehensive orthotic and prosthetic (O&P) care and durable medical equipment (DME) services.
+The Board of Certification/Accreditation (BOC), founded in 1984, is an independent, not-for-profit agency dedicated to meeting the demands for quality patient care by offering highly valued credentials for professionals and suppliers of comprehensive orthotic and prosthetic (O&P) care and durable medical equipment (DME) services.

 Facility accreditation for O&P practitioners, as well as suppliers of durable medical equipment (DME), pharmacies and chiropractors offering DME and related supplies, respiratory therapy and related supplies, and other facility/practice specialties.

-BOC was founded in 1984 as a certification program advocating rigorous professional experience and gearedto working O&P professionals seeking to enhance or advance their careers.
+BOC was founded in 1984 as a certification program advocating rigorous professional experience and geared to working O&P professionals seeking to enhance or advance their careers.
 In the early 1990s, BOC introduced another credential, facility accreditation, to help facilities independently prove their competency in patient care and sound business practices.

 BOC is governed by an active Board of Directors responsible for developing BOC’s vision, mission, and goals and maintaining the organization’s integrity and stature.

 BOC's Board selects its own executive officers, who serve one-year terms.
 Each member of the Board understands the importance of the ongoing role that BOC practitioners and facilities play in patients’ lives.

 BOC assures patients, physicians, professional organizations, the public-at-large, and government agencies and representatives, of the competence, professionalism and safe practice environments of BOC-certified professionals and/or BOC-accredited facilities.

 The Board of Directors developed four organizational values to define BOC's guiding principles.
 These values are: